How Hospice RN Case Managers Can Reduce After-Hour Calls

 To build trust and establish relationships effectively, RN case managers can:

-Anticipate and address potential issues: Use your experience as a to anticipate and proactively address potential issues.
-For example, if a patient is experiencing escalating pain, work with the physician to adjust the plan before it becomes an after-hours emergency.
-By staying ahead of potential problems, you can help prevent after-hours calls and ensure the patient's comfort and well-being.
+Anticipate and address potential issues: Use your experience as a hospice nurse to anticipate and proactively address potential issues.
+For example, if a patient is experiencing escalating pain, work with the physician to adjust the pain management plan before it becomes an after-hours emergency.
+By avoiding potential problems, you can help prevent after-hours calls and ensure the patient’s comfort and well-being.

 Here’s how RN case managers can enhance care planning and coordination: